erinrwhite/vets-design-system-documentation/src/_components/url-standards/index.md

 ## URL standards

+### URLs must not contain PII
+Paragraph about PII in URLs.

 ### URLs must be unique and distinctly different.
 - Each URL must be completely unique within a domain.
 Two pages with the same URL cannot exist on the same site.
 - Each URL must be specific enough to clearly differentiate each page.
 We cannot have multiple pages with very similar URLs.